 The campus is located on an 11 acre site in the heart of Spring Branch, in Northwest Houston.
 The Monarch School has a unique environmental design aimed at achieving high performance in key areas of human and environmental health.
-The currently occupied Chrysalis building and the soon to open Butterfly and Monarch Center buildings incorporate indirect lighting, soothing colors, clean air, and space design specifically shaped for individuals with neurological differences.
+The Chrysalis building, Butterfly building and the Monarch Center building incorporate indirect lighting, soothing colors, clean air, and space design specifically shaped for individuals with neurological differences.
 The outdoor campus supports acres of project work in environmental education.
-The Monarch Chrysalis building currently holds Gold level LEED certification for its buildings, which combined with three consecutive years of sustaining Energy Star accreditation, earns Monarch the honor of being one of the Greenest schools in the nation.

 John C. Clements, AIA, and Shelly Pottorf, AIA, LEED AP of Jackson & Ryan Architects, have translated our mission and therapeutic practices into a physical space that supports the optimal development of students and clients.
 The metaphor of the Monarch butterfly exemplifies our dedication to shaping lives from the inside out™.